basho-labs/docker-images/riak/README.md

 If you bring up the cluster now, you'll get a 2-node cluster.

+    $ export CLUSTER_NAME=test
-    $ docker-compose up -d
+    $ docker-compose up

-Open Riak Explorer in the browser by navigating to [localhost:8098/admin/](http://localhost:8098/admin/).
+When the cluster has started, open Riak Explorer in the browser by navigating to [localhost:8098/admin/](http://localhost:8098/admin/).

 You can now create bucket types and Riak TS tables using the explorer web UI.
 There is also [a comprehensive REST API](http://basho-labs.github.io/riak_explorer/docs/api.html) your applications can leverage when interacting with this Dockerized cluster.

 ### Scaling the Cluster

-You can scale the cluster to multiple nodes by using `docker-compose` and scaling the `secondary` service to the number of nodes you want.
+You can scale the cluster to multiple nodes by using `docker-compose` and scaling the `member` service to the number of nodes you want.

-    $ docker-compose scale secondary=4
+    $ docker-compose scale member=4

-The above will scale the cluster to 5 total nodes (1 primary + 4 secondary).
+The above will scale the cluster to 5 total nodes (1 coordinator + 4 members).
 If you refresh [the OPS page in Riak Explorer](http://localhost:8098/admin/#/cluster/default/ops) you should see the new nodes (they'll be using the Docker internal IPs which are 172.18.0.X).

 ### Volumes for data